Fellowships & Prizes

 The Lord Baltimore Research Fellowship Program

 MCHC offers fellowships designed to promote scholarship in Maryland history and culture through research in its H. Furlong Baldwin Library collections.
-Applications are welcome from independent scholars, graduate and doctoral students, postdoctoral researchers, or university faculty in relevant disciplines who are working on theses or dissertations, publications, or other research projects with a public-facing outcome.
+Applications for the Lord Baltimore Research Fellowship Program are welcome from independent scholars, graduate and doctoral students, postdoctoral researchers, or university faculty in relevant disciplines who are working on theses or dissertations, publications, or other research projects with a public-facing outcome.